• Aberystwyth University

 Profile

 Phillipp Schofield studied for his first degree in ancient and medieval history at UCL in 1986 before completing his doctorate at the University of Oxford (Wadham) in 1992, where he was supervised by Miss Barbara Harvey.
 He also trained as a lawyer and worked (briefly) for a City law firm before returning to Oxford in 1993 where he held a research post at the Wellcome Unit for the History of Medicine; he moved to the University of Cambridge and the Cambridge Group for the History of Population and Social Structure in 1996 before taking up his post in Aberystwyth in 1998.
 He was Head of Department at Aberystwyth from 2002 until 2012.
 He held a Leverhulme Major Research Fellowship from 2012 until 2016.
-He began his second stint as Head of Department in August 2018.
+He began his second stint as Head of Department in August 2018 and completed it in summer 2023.
+He is currently President of the Economic History Society (EHS).

 Teaching

 Professor Schofield teaches on medieval social, economic and political history.
-He teaches modules on, for example, the Black Death in medieval England, Community and Identity in the middle ages, and the reign of Edward II.
+He teaches modules on, for example, The Great Divergence, Famine in Medieval England, and the reign of Edward II.
 At MA level he also teaches on medieval English peasantry and, at research-degree level, he has supervised on such topics as medieval Welsh and Marcher society, the economy of late medieval rural England, pragmatic literacy.
 He is a specialist on the English medieval rural economy and society and is keen to supervise doctorates and M.Phil.s in this area.

 Research interests